jerr-it/SpreadSimulator/README.md

 The hospital capacity(hospital capacity) determines how many hospital slots are available to the infected.
 Each tick a number of random entities(tests per tick) will be tested and detected using a certain probability(detection chance).
 In the case of an entity getting a positive test result, he won't be able to move anymore and its chance of surviving is set to 90%.
+If active social distancing is set to true, the entities will try actively try to avoid each other.